blummichaelrobert/AI-OS-HANK/README.md

 This repository is a proposed model to write to, offered so others can argue with it, fork it, and improve it.

 #### The Emoji Thesis:
 *Design rationale, not a capability claim.
-Nothing in this section is live-tested — see the three limits at the end.*
+Nothing in this section is live-tested — see the three limits at the bottom of this README.*
 Every response inside the AI OS is spoken by a named persona, and every persona label carries a glyph.
 HANK wears 🤠.
 Meridian wears 🤖.
 Peggy wears 💁‍♀️.